 - For any transitions out of the current state for which preemptive is true, the guard is evaluated.
 If exactly one such guard evaluates to true, then that transition is chosen.
-The output actions of the transition are executed, and the refinements of the transition (if any) are executed, followed by the set actions. - If no preemptive transition evaluated to true, then the refinement of the current state, if there is one, is evaluated at the current time step. - Once the refinement has been evaluated (and it has possibly updated its output values), the guard expressions on all the outgoing transitions of the current state are evaluated.
+The output actions of the transition are executed, and the refinements of the transition (if any) are executed, followed by the set actions.
+Note that the refinements of the current state are not executed. - If no preemptive transition evaluated to true, then the refinement of the current state, if there is one, is evaluated at the current time step. - Once the refinement has been evaluated (and it has possibly updated its output values), the guard expressions on all the outgoing transitions of the current state are evaluated.
 If none is true, the execution is complete.
 If one is true, then that transition is taken.
 If more than one is true, then an exception is thrown (the state machine is nondeterministic).
 What it means for the transition to be "taken" is that its output actions are executed, its refinements (if any) are executed, and its set actions are executed. - If reset is true on a transition that is taken, then the refinement of the destination mode (if there is one) is initialized.